dapierce/dapierce.github.io/content/blog/2024-06-26-retro-emulation-done-easy.md

   - retro
   - emulation
 featuredImage: "images/2024-06-26-retro-emu-shadow.png"
-featuredImageAlt: "A screenshot of Shadow of the Colossus (PS2): the hero rides a horse through a grassy field with ruins in the distance."
+featuredImageAlt: "A screenshot of Shadow of the Colossus (PS2)"
 ---

 After a year enjoying the comfort of playing old games on my TV, I can fully recommend my retro gaming setup: a mini PC running Batocera Linux.

----

 For a long time I've been using a Raspberry Pi 3 running [RetroPie](https://retropie.org.uk/), and it certainly got the job done on anything less powerful than the N64.
 But over time I was dealing with a lot of *little* annoyances to this setup that just accumulated over the years.